-“Yoga loosens you and allows you to use the full range of motion in your muscles, which counters tightness caused by an all-day trek,” says Eric Kipp, founder of fitness company Hiking Yoga (hikingyoga.com), which leads 90-minute hiking and yoga sessions in 17 cities in the United States.
+“Yoga loosens you and allows you to use the full range of motion in your muscles, which counters tightness caused by an all-day trek,” says Eric Kipp, founder of fitness company Hiking Yoga (hikingyoga.com), which helps teach yoga for backpackers through 90-minute hiking and yoga sessions in 17 cities in the United States.
 Before going to sleep, perform these four poses, which are great for cold weather because they can be done in a sleeping bag as well as on a pad.
 The exercises relieve tension in your back, legs, and upper body, and the deep breathing helps you prep for restful slumber.
 Bonus: The no-sweat movements will warm your bag in a flash.

 Release tension in your back and stretch hips, thighs, and ankles.
 The spinal curl of this stress-relieving position also serves as a stretching warm-up.

 How Kneel with the tops of your feet flat on the ground, big toes touching, and arms at your sides.
 Sit back on your heels.
 Exhale and lay your torso between your thighs, forehead on the ground.
 Relax your shoulders and arms, opening your shoulder blades across your back.
 Hold for one to three minutes.

 Extra credit Stretch your upper back and shoulders: Lift your buttocks away from your heels and reach your arms forward; plant your hands on the ground (outside your bag, if you're in one).
 Draw shoulder blades down as you sit back on your heels without moving your hands.

 “Carrying a pack can lead to compressed discs,” says Lucretia Williams, a yoga instructor and ranger in Washington’s Mt.
 Baker-Snoqualmie National Forest.
 “After a long hike, pay extra attention to your back.”
 She suggests this spine-focused combination.